Time to answer

 Building an inclusive recruitment process

-Many neurodiverse candidates will require additional time to successfully complete a job assessment or interview - you may wish to consider how thinking time impacts them and how you can best accommodate for neurodiversity.
+Many neurodiverse candidates will require additional time to successfully complete a job assessment or interview - you may wish to consider how Time to answer impacts them and how you can best accommodate for neurodiversity.

 Rethinking your recruitment process to better engage and support neurodiverse talent can enable your business to leverage untapped talent pools that have been traditionally overlooked.